stacks-network/docs/_browser/ids-introduction.md

 into another DApp with your ID, that application can ask for access to your storage.

-Visit the <a href="https://app.co/" target="_blank">App.co, the Universal DApp Store</a> to find apps you can use with your Blockstack ID.

 ## Create an initial Blockstack ID

 {% include create_id.md %}